kubecost/docs/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cloud-integrations.md

 ### Step 2: Setting up Athena

 As part of the CUR creation process, Amazon also creates a CloudFormation template that is used to create the Athena integration.
 It is created in the CUR S3 bucket, listed in the *Objects* tab in the path `s3-path-prefix/cur-name` and typically has the filename `crawler-cfn.yml`.
 This .yml is your necessary CloudFormation template.
 You will need it in order to complete the CUR Athena integration.
-For more information, see the AWS doc [Setting up Athena using AWS CloudFormation templates](https://docs.aws.amazon.com/cur/latest/userguide/use-athena-cf.html).
+See the AWS doc [Setting up Athena using AWS CloudFormation templates](https://docs.aws.amazon.com/cur/latest/userguide/use-athena-cf.html) to complete your Athena setup.

 {% hint style="info" %}
 Your S3 path prefix can be found by going to your AWS Cost and Usage Reports dashboard and selecting your newly-created CUR.
 In the 'Report details' tab, you will find the S3 path prefix.